Distributed Optimal Coverage Control in Multi-agent Systems: Known and Unknown Environments: Introduction

 \section{Introduction}

-A multi-agent system is a collection of autonomous agents that interact with each other and their environment to achieve individual and/or collective goals\cite{ni2020fixed,li2020distributed}.
-These agents can be robots, vehicles, drones, or any other entities capable of making decisions and taking actions\cite{li2020cooperative}.
-Multi-agent systems find applications in various fields such as inspection of various environments\cite{epqo}, path planning of autonomous underwater robots\cite{auv1,auv2}, multi-unmanned aerial vehicles for dynamic wildfire tracking\cite{wf}, city surveillance tasks\cite{DRL1}, and robot vacuum cleaning tasks\cite{rv}.
+A multi-agent system is a collection of autonomous agents that interact with each other and their environment to achieve individual and/or collective goals, and such systems have found applications across various fields \cite{yadegar2021fault,yadegar2021output,yadegar2021mission}.

-One of the fundamental challenges in multi-agent systems is the coverage control problem \cite{kantaros2015distributed,song2018coverage,song2020coverage}.
+One of the fundamental topics in multi-agent systems is the coverage control problem \cite{kantaros2015distributed,B_li2005distributed,C_hokayem2007persistent,song2020coverage}.
 Coverage control involves distributing agents in such a way that they collectively explore and monitor a given environment efficiently and effectively.
 In other words, the objective is to position the agents within an environment in such a way that they can gather the maximum amount of data sources or information.
-Additionally, this positioning strategy aims to prevent unnecessary overlap between agents' coverage areas.
-In order to formulate the coverage control problem, the information in the environment is modeled by a mathematical function called the \textit{density function} \cite{global}, and the desired agents configuration metric is modeled by minimizing a function named the \textit{cost function}.
-The solution to this global minimization problem is called \textit{global optimum configuration} \cite{global}.
+Additionally, this positioning strategy aims to prevent overlap between agents' coverage areas.
+In order to formulate the coverage control problem, the information in the environment is modeled by a mathematical function called the \textit{density function} \cite{global, D_leonard2013nonuniform, G_caicedo2008coverage}, and the desired agents configuration metric is modeled by minimizing a function named the \textit{cost function}.
 The coverage environment can either be known or unknown in terms of agents' knowledge of the density function.
 In a known environment, the density function of each point in the environment is known for every agent, and the coverage control problem involves arranging the positions of agents to optimally sense regions of interest based on some specific cost functions.
 However, in an unknown environment, the density function is not priorly known for each agent, and agents, therefore, must learn the density function of the environment by identifying interesting regions and gathering information about them during their movement.
-Moreover, the non-convex nature of the metric used to assess the effectiveness of agents' positions in covering a designated area adds complexity to the optimization of the coverage problem.

 In general, two primary approaches are employed to address the coverage problem: the greedy-evolutionary and Voronoi-based methods \cite{cassandras1}.
 The former combine elements of both greedy algorithms, which make locally optimal choices at each step, and evolutionary algorithms, which mimic natural selection processes to find better solutions over time.
 They aim to iteratively improve coverage by selecting and evolving agent positions.
 In \cite{cassandras1}, a greedy algorithm is employed with two performance bounds using partial and greedy curvature to construct the coverage component of the objective function.
 In \cite{pso1}, a novel particle swarm optimization (PSO) technique is used to address the sensor deployment problem, and in \cite{ga2}, a genetic algorithm is developed for the coverage path planning of unmanned aerial vehicles (UAVs) while minimizing their energy consumption.
 Although these approaches may yield nearly optimal solutions, the computational cost is prohibitively high, making them inappropriate for online and real-time applications.